 In 2017, Jason was honored with induction to the exclusive International Academy of Trial Lawyers, a fellowship of elite trial lawyers representing both plaintiffs and defendants, where he was recognized for his legal accomplishments and standards of honor and integrity in the legal profession.
 Membership in this group is limited to 500 attorneys worldwide.

-Jason is also proud to be among the eight attorneys at Allen & Allen named to Best Lawyers in America, a publication considered by many to be the preeminent guide to legal excellence in the United States.
+Jason is also proud to be among the attorneys at Allen & Allen named to Best Lawyers in America, a publication considered by many to be the preeminent guide to legal excellence in the United States.
+Jason is also listed in Virginia Super Lawyers and has been included on their Top 10 list for the state of Virginia since 2016.

-Jason and his wife, Karen, live in Richmond with their twin sons.
-Jason enjoys spending time with his children, traveling with his family, running, and listening to live music.
+Jason resides in Richmond and enjoys traveling, running, and listening to live music.
 Jason, who was born in Texas and raised in Arkansas, also has an interest in the outdoors and food and wine.

 - Partner and Trial Attorney, Allen, Allen, Allen & Allen (2000 – Present)